-The impacts of climate change will affect all residents, the impacts will not be felt equally.
-Like other environmental justice issues, data show that our communities of color, low-income families, and residents with disabilities contribute least to the problem of climate pollution.
-Despite this, these residents are the most at risk from negative climate impacts, especially during flooding events, heat waves, and poor air quality days.
-As the county seeks to protect residents most vulnerable to climate change impacts, we acknowledge that those who have the least capacity to respond to climate change will be most affected.
+The impacts of climate change will affect all residents, but the impacts will not be felt equally.
+Like other environmental justice issues, data show that our communities of color, low-income families, and residents with disabilities contribute least to the problem of climate pollution.2

+Despite this, these residents are the most at risk from negative climate impacts, especially during flooding events, heat waves, and poor air quality days.3 As the county seeks to protect residents most vulnerable to climate change impacts, we acknowledge that those who have the least capacity to respond to climate change will be most affected.

 The darkest blue areas on the map (Figure 5, pg.
 20) are census tracts where people who will most acutely feel disproportionate impacts of climate change live.
 This map was created by layering 14 social, demographic and economic variables to help assess the influence of social determinants of health on climate vulnerability.
 This approach is consistent with that used in other, similar analyses, such as Ramsey County Public Health's vulnerability assessment, Met Council's areas of concentrated poverty, MPCA's Environmental Justice datasets, and CDC's Human Vulnerability Index.
 Of note, this map mirrors both the county's Historically Undercounted Communities map and the COVID-19 Equity Impact Awareness Tool maps recently created by Hennepin County GIS.
+This makes it clear that the communities most impacted by historic and systemic racism and the COVID-19 pandemic are the communities most susceptible to the impacts of climate change.

-&lt;sup>2 Minnesota Pollution Control Agency, Life and Breath: How Air Pollution Affects Public Health in the Twin Cities, July 2015.
+2 Minnesota Pollution Control Agency, Life and Breath: How Air Pollution Affects Public Health in the Twin Cities, July 2015.

-&lt;sup>3 Minnesota Department of Health, Minnesota Climate and Health Profile Report 2015.
+3 Minnesota Department of Health, Minnesota Climate and Health Profile Report 2015.